-The Conservative Party is the world's oldest political party having its origins in the 17th Century.
-The modern party can be seen to have begun in either the 1830s under the leadership of Robert Peel.
-Since then the party has gradually developed a more formal structure and membership or in the 1860s under the leadership of Benjamin Disraeli and the advent of mass party politics and 'One Nation Conservatism'.
+There is no single point in time when the Conservative Party came into existence.
+It is generally accepted, however, that the Conservative Party in a modern sense came into existence in the 1830s under the leadership of Robert Peel.
+Since then the party has gradually developed a more formal structure and membership.
 For most of the nineteenth century and the early part of the twentieth, the Conservative Party was largely engaged in resisting the reforms proposed by the Whigs and later the Liberals.
 In other words, it stood for tradition and stability (conservatism).
 For most of the twentieth century the party also fought against the growing force of socialism.
-In this conflict it transformed again as a strong supporter of free-market capitalism and individualism.
+In this conflict it became a strong supporter of free-market capitalism and individualism.
 In 1975 Margaret Thatcher became leader of the party.
 Between then and her downfall in 1990, Thatcher transformed the party, modelling it on her own political philosophy known as 'Thatcherism', 'neo-liberalism' and 'neo-conservatism'.

 Thatcherism and the New Right